-Figure 14-1 RemoteDisplay Software
+Figure 13-1 RemoteDisplay Software

-14.1.2 Connection of Host Computer
+13.1.2 Connection of Host Computer

 USB connection: Connect USB Device to the computer and oscilloscope through USB data cable.
-After the computer recognizes the USB device, open the host computer, set the connection mode to USB et use, and display the device information in the device information display box in the lower right corner.
+After the computer recognizes the USB device, open the host computer, set the connection mode to USB we the device information in the device information display box in the lower right corner.
 This indicates that the oscilloscope has been found.
 Click to connect to the selected oscilloscope.

-WIFI connection: Under the oscilloscope settings \rightarrow WLAN menu, choose and connect the same WIFI with the computer to ensure that the computer and the oscilloscope are in the same network.
-Open the host computer, set the connection mode to Net $\[Net]USB\]$, and display the device information in the device information display box in the lower right corner.
+WIFI connection: Under the oscilloscope settings $\rightarrow$ WLAN menu, choose and connect the same WIFI with the computer to ensure that the computer and the oscilloscope are in the same network.
+Open the host computer, set the connection mode to Net $\[ensuremath{\mathsf{Net}}\]$ , and display the device information in the device information display box in the lower right corner.
 This indicates that the oscilloscope has been found.
 Click to connect to the selected oscilloscope.